 As a result, Granada is one of Spain's biggest tourist destinations.
 But it is also a modern urban center with a population of nearly 250,000 which can offer students an amazing social and cultural experience including: an energetic nightlife, some of the Spain's best tapas experiences and incredible culinary traditions, a vibrant musical heritage, and the slow-paced daily pleasures of living in southern Spain.

 - Rick Steves' Europe Video: Granada, Cordoba, and Costa del Sol

 - University of Granada's Centro de Lenguas Modernas

-The student pays UNH tuition and a course fee, which cover tuition and academic fees in Granada for up to 20 credits, room and board (three meals a day), planned excursions and activities (including theatre, concerts, athletics, day trips, museums, trip to Madrid, and other cities such as Cordoba, Sevilla, Mérida, and more), and cell phone.
+The student pays UNH tuition and a course fee, which cover tuition and academic fees in Granada for up to 20 credits, room and board (three meals a day), planned excursions and activities (including theatre, concerts, athletics, day trips, museums, trip to Madrid, and other cities such as Cordoba, Sevilla, Mérida, and more).
 Transportation to and from Granada, books, and personal expenses are not included.

 - UNH Tuition

 - International Health Insurance and Travel Assistance Plan: $150

 - Covers housing, meals, phone, bus pass, and activities/excursions organized by the On-Site Faculty Leader

 |UNH Mandatory Fees